 Why did you decide to write Mountain Mantras?

 I wrote Mountain Mantras: Wellness and Life Lessons from the Slopes to help more people.
 It is my vehicle to integrate all of the various experiences and learning opportunities under a single framework.
 In the six Mountain Mantras, I bring into play lessons from my days in management consulting and even childhood and young adult stories.
 The book also has an important leadership flair in terms of how to be more successful in everything you do by creating a vision, setting goals, and learning from failure.
 I wrote the book using the metaphor of skiing (and my humbling attempts to learn to ski as an adult) as a way to create a memoir feel that would also engage the reader in a very personal way.
 My hope is to reach more people with leadership and wellness messages without them even realizing that they are reading a book on leadership or wellness!

-Why did you decide to write Give It a Go, Eat a Rainbow?
+Why did you decide to write the Give It a Go, Eat a Rainbow series?

 In my work with Nurture, one of our most popular programs is called "Rainbow Days" (typically done in a school setting), where we assign children a color and get them excited to eat fruits and veggies in that color.
 The children become "ambassadors" for that color and really embrace eating fruits and veggies.
 I had been looking for a book or leave-behind resource that would reinforce the learning from these powerful days.
-No book on the market hit the spot, so I decided to write one myself.
-This video tells you more, including who I involved and why.
+No books on the market hit the spot, so I decided to write a series myself.
+The series includes Give It a Go, Eat a Rainbow and Where Does a Rainbow Grow?.
+I feel it is also important to teach kids where food comes from- especially plants.
 It is a really exciting project!